Crystal, Gunnison County, Colorado: History

 In 1874, geologist Sylvester Richardson discovered promising deposits of silver near the confluence of the North Fork and South Fork of the Crystal River in Gunnison County.
 In the years that followed, the aboriginal Ute people were removed from the area and prospectors began mining operations, creating a new mining camp in 1880.
 A year later, on August 6, 1881, the Gunnison County court held a session and voted for the incorporation of Crystal City, made official as of June 8, 1881.
-At the height of its prosperity in the mid-1880s, Crystal had over 500 residents, a post office, a newspaper (the Crystal River Current, succeeded by The Silver Lance), a pool hall, the Crystal Club (a popular and exclusive men's club), a barber shop, saloons, and hotels.
+The Crystal, Colorado, post office operated from July 28, 1882, until October 31, 1909.
+The Carbondale, Colorado, post office (ZIP code 81623) now serves the area.
+At the height of its prosperity in the mid-1880s, Crystal had over 500 residents, a post office, a newspaper (the Crystal River Current, succeeded by The Silver Lance), a pool hall, the Crystal Club (a popular and exclusive men's club), a barber shop, saloons and hotels.

 During the 1880s and 1890s, when miners began to inhabit Crystal and the surrounding area, fire was used to clear the land in order to begin mining.
 Thousands of acres were set ablaze, removing old growth trees and altering the pattern of vegetation in the area.
 This allowed several mines near Crystal to become productive, the Black Queen, Lead King, and Sheep Mountain Tunnel amongst the largest.
-Silver, lead, and zinc were the primary metals produced, but getting the ore out of the valley was a constant problem.
+Silver, lead and zinc were the primary metals produced, but getting the ore out of the valley was a constant problem.
 The nearest rail stations were in Crested Butte and Carbondale, Colorado, 20 mi and 34 mi distant.
 The routes out of Crystal were, in places, not much more than a trail.
 While work to improve the paths continued years after the establishment of Crystal, the routes never became better than narrow wagon trails during the years the mines shipped ore.
 Thus, most ore was taken to the rail stations by "jack train", each pulled by as many as a hundred mules.